Chen2357/Constrained-Interpolation/README.md

 # Constrained-Interpolation
-A 2021 Summer to present research project
+A 2021 Summer research project.
+No longer maintained.

 # Dependencies
 - numpy